 If you’re interested in Dutch Golden Age art, you might also want to have a look at the Frans Hals paintings at the Hermitage.
 Hals had his own natural style.
 He painted people the way they are.
 Unlike other artists of his time, he didn’t make rich people look infallible orpoor people look bad.

 Like Rembrandt, Hals was ahead of his time.
 He didn’t paint according to the wishes of his clients and died in poverty.
 Hals is famous for the liveliness of his paintings.
 Instead of a perfect still scene, he presents the viewer with an energetic scene.
 In the 18th century, interest for the work of Hals dwindled, only to be revived by impressionists who admired his work.

 Ancient Roman Art

 The collection of ancient Roman art at the Hermitage dates from the 1st Century BC until the end of the Roman Empire (4th century AD).
 The portrait sculptures from this collection are unique and a must-see.

-The Hermitage is of course much too big to name all its highlights in just one blogpost.
-I just would like to point out again that just watching the building with all its ornaments from the inside is also worthwhile.
-I hope you got inspired to visit one of the greatest museums in the world.
+The Hermitage is much too big to name all its highlights in just one blogpost.
+I would like to point out again that just watching the building with all its ornaments from the inside is also worthwhile.
+I hope are inspired to visit one of the greatest museums in the world.

 What is your favorite work of art at the Hermitage?